danopia/helm-land/README.md

 2. Upload the files to my own cloud bucket somewhere (AWS, GCP, etc) and use tooling to replace the index file for releases

-I didn't want to tie helm chart releases to my repository's actual Github Releases, and I didn't want to just toss some files into a random public bucket either.
+I didn't want to tie helm chart releases to my repository's actual Github Releases, and I didn't want to just toss some files into a random public S3 bucket either.
-So I did the obvious thing and created a new registry instead.
+So I did the obvious thing and built a new registry around an S3 bucket instead.

 ## Available charts